Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Results

 \subsection{Impact of Weight Magnitude Mismatch}

 \gls{fbp} aims to minimize the gradient bias introduced by the magnitude mismatch between forward and feedback weights.
-In this section, we quantify this bias by measuring the cosine similarity between true weight updates, computed using gradients based solely on forward weights (i.e., by replacing \(B\) with \(W\) in step~\ref{chap:fbp:alg:step-db} of Algorithm~\ref{chap:fbp:alg:bp-dualnetwork}), and actual weight updates, relying on neuron errors propagated through feedback weights.
-Figure~\ref{chap:fbp:fig:cosim-dw} shows this alignment throughout training on CIFAR-100 with VGG-11, across different feedback-driven methods. \gls{fbp} maintains near-perfect alignment, even when combined with \textit{Top-K largest change} partial transport at \(K=1\)\%, consistently achieving higher cosine similarity compared to \gls{sfa} and \gls{ss}.
-This alignment explains its superior performance, as gradient directions remain more accurate throughout training.
+In this section, we quantify this bias by measuring the cosine similarity between true weight updates, computed using gradients based solely on forward weights (by replacing \(B\) with \(W\) in step~\ref{chap:fbp:alg:step-db} of Algorithm~\ref{chap:fbp:alg:bp-dualnetwork}), and actual weight updates, relying on neuron errors propagated through feedback weights.
+Figure~\ref{chap:fbp:fig:cosim-dw} shows this alignment throughout training on CIFAR-100 with a temporally-coded VGG-11, across different feedback-driven methods. \gls{fbp} maintains near-perfect alignment, even when combined with \textit{Top-K largest change} partial transport at \(K=1\)\%, consistently achieving higher cosine similarity compared to \gls{sfa} and \gls{ss}.
+This alignment explains its superior performance, as gradients remain more accurate throughout training.
 Interestingly, \gls{ss} shows higher similarity than \gls{sfa}, despite its feedback weights being limited to the sign of the forward weights.
-This is also reflected empirically in its higher accuracy, suggesting that the stochasticity in \gls{sfa} introduces directional noise in the gradient updates, leading to larger misalignment.
+This is also reflected empirically in its higher accuracy (for VGG-11), suggesting that the stochasticity in \gls{sfa} introduces noise in the gradient updates, leading to larger misalignment.
 Last, cosine similarity tends to decrease in early layers.
-This is because the magnitude mismatch between forward and feedback weights accumulates bias as gradients backpropagate through multiple layers. \gls{fbp} is less affected than \gls{sfa} and \gls{ss} by this accumulated bias, potentially indicating better scalability to deeper networks.
-In Appendix~\ref{chap:fbp:sec:appendix:wmismatch}, we provide additional results with similar conclusions across other datasets and all trainable layers.
+This is because the magnitude mismatch between forward and feedback weights accumulates bias as gradients backpropagate through multiple layers. \gls{fbp} is less affected than \gls{sfa} and \gls{ss} by this accumulated bias, illustrating its better scalability to deeper networks.
+In Appendix~\ref{chap:fbp:sec:appendix:tc-wmismatch}, we provide additional results with similar conclusions across other datasets and all trainable layers.